Id, Ego, and Superego

 Eric Berne’s Transactional Analysis simplified Freudian structural theory into three “ego states”: Parent, Adult, and Child.

-These roughly correspond to superego (Parent = internalized authority and teachings), ego (Adult = rational problem-solver), and id (Child = feelings and impulses)
+The states roughly correspond to superego (Parent, internalized authority and teachings), ego (Adult, rational problem-solving), and id (Child, feelings and impulses).

 This is a direct application of Freud’s concepts in a more approachable format.